react-cosmos/react-cosmos/README.md

 };
 ```

 Built on top of [xhr-proxy](https://github.com/jameslnewell/xhr-mock).
-Check out the [Axios example](examples/axios) to see it in action.
+Check out the [Axios example](examples/axios) to see the proxy in action.

 *What proxy would you create to improve DX?*